codewithmayor/travel-planner-fullstack/README.md

 { "cityId": "2643743" }
 ```

-Try weird cities, empty queries, or nonsense IDs.
-See what breaks.
-(It shouldn’t.)
+Try weird cities, empty queries, or wrong city IDs.
+If you use a bad city ID, you’ll get a friendly "City not found" error.
+That’s by design!

 ## Security Stuff